w3c/wai-curricula/content/designer/information-design.md

 Courses based on this module should:

 * present strategies for splitting large blocks of information into smaller pieces
-* present strategies for grouping information that shares a common purpose so that it is easier to understand
+* present strategies for grouping information that shares a common purpose to make such information easier to understand

 ## Learning Outcomes for Module

 Students should be able to:

 * describe approaches to break down different types of content into smaller and more manageable pieces, including:
-  * headings, pages, and chapter marks
+  * headings, pages, and chapter markers
   * lists, simpler tables, and plain text to convey information presented in complex tables
   * groups of form controls that share a common purpose
   * filters to display smaller data subsets from a given large data set